Ivy Flat Caps

 Flat Cap in Ivy Style

-The ivy flat cap has a non-sectioned round halo shaped crown that tapers toward the short bill to form its flat profile.
+The ivy flat cap has a non-sectioned round shaped crown that tapers toward the short bill to form its flat profile.

 The back has a buckled slider which gives the hat a perfect fit.
-If it is really windy, just slide it down a bit more and forget worrying about loosing it to the wind.
+If it is really windy, just slide it down a bit more and forget worrying about losing it to the wind.